alextrof94/AtPulso/README.md

 ## Compatibility
 ### Don't working with:
-Mi Bands 4+ (they are protected from connecting to third-party applications)
+Mi Bands 4+ & Amazefits (they are protected from connecting to third-party applications)

 ### Working with:
 Magene H303 (chest sensor)